-These days, video conferences and collaboration apps like Slack complement email communication in the workplace.
-However, this does not diminish the need for effective professional communication.
+In the workplace, video conferences and collaboration apps (like Slack) tend to go hand-in-hand with email.
+However, this doesn’t diminish the need for effective professional communication.

 The Importance of Effective Email Communication in the Workplace

 Everyone knows why emails are important.
 However, they may not understand how improving email communication is vital to boosting workplace productivity and performance: